 Country placements.
 However, one categorizes regions and sub-regions, questions remain on the placement of individual countries into those categories.
 Israel and Turkey are examples, either part of Europe or its neighbors.
 Yet very few countries present regional placement dilemmas if we follow geography (as PROPHE does other than in Developed British Commonwealth, and as the UIS does not do.
 On sub-regions, the East-West divide is rather clear for Europe whereas country placement into Asia’s sub-regions is admittedly more problematic.
 When it comes to country groupings into regions and sub-regions the claim is not to objective superiority but to reasonable decisions within the mainstream.

 Development levels classification.
 Different international agencies use different but often largely similar categories to represent development levels.
-As with categorization by region and sub-region, so with development level, one can quibble with any categorization; no claim is made here that PROPHE’s is superior, only that it is viable within the mainstream.
+As with categorization by region and sub-region, so with development level, one can quarrel with any categorization; no claim is made here that PROPHE’s is superior, only that it is viable within the mainstream.
 It is helpful if we can place each of our 7 regions into one or the other category.
-We can, and we do with the single exception, noted above, of moving Japan and South Korea to the developed group, counting the rest of Asia in the developing group.
-That leaves the largest blurry ground in our categorization with several of the poorer countries of Eastern and Central Europe; in Asia, a Singapore or Taiwan or Hong Kong might be plucked out of the developing category.
+We can, and we do with the single exception, noted above, of moving Japan and South Korea to the developed group, counting the rest of Asia in the developing group; but Singapore and Brunei now also raise questions about development level, as might Taiwan, Hong Kong, and Macao if listed as separate (“country”) entities.
+Categorization is likewise blurry when it comes to the poorer countries of Eastern and Central Europe.
+Obviously a country’s level of development can change from one time period to another, presenting challenges for longitudinal categorization.
 Furthermore, as is also common with even reasonable categories, any number of individual countries placed into one category could reasonably be seen in a different category.
-But we are opting for the advantages of limiting the number of categories to just two (developed and developing) from seven regions, and thus accepting the weaknesses of categorizing together rather varied entities.
+But we are opting for the advantages of limiting the number of categories to just two (developed and developing) from seven regions, and thus accepting the weaknesses of categorizing together rather varied entities

 Population vs enrollment.
 Basic confirmation of our development designations comes from comparing population shares to total enrollment shares.
 Developing regions would have low enrollment to population ratios, developed ones the reverse.
 In fact, six of our seven regions fit their development designation, the stark exception being Latin America, and the Arab region’s fits only weakly.
 But the fit is shown very powerfully on the developed end by the US, Europe, and British Commonwealth and the developing end by Africa.
 Moreover, Asia’s fit is tight where shift Japan and Korea from (“developing”) Asia overall to the developed world side.